With Nobel Laureate Dr Barry C. Barish attending in person.

 Frequently Asked Questions

-As long as you’re currently attending high school, regardless of your location or background, you’re eligible to participate.
+As long as you’re currently age 11 to 18 at the time of your submission, regardless of your location or background, you’re eligible to participate.
 We welcome students from diverse educational settings worldwide to contribute their unique perspectives to the competition.

 There is no entry fee for the competition.
 Waiving the entry fee for our essay competition demonstrates CCIR’s dedication to equity.
 CCIR believes everyone should have an equal chance to participate and showcase their talents, regardless of financial circumstances.
 Removing this barrier ensures a diverse pool of participants and emphasises merit and creativity over economic capacity, fostering a fair and inclusive environment for all contributors.